 A big part of what we do at Inertia is helping our clients overcome these challenges.
 As the cliche says, bringing a physical product to market is a marathon, not a sprint.
 Hardware development can be difficult and it does take time, incredible focus and a lot of resources.
 However, when its done right the rewards can transform businesses (and people too).

-Over the next several weeks, I’m going to share the 6 main challenges we’ve distilled from our customer conversations as to why they typically get stuck in their product development, along with some specific solutions that we apply to help them design, develop and manufacture amazing products.
+Here are the 6 main challenges we’ve distilled from our customer conversations as to why they typically get stuck in their product development, along with some specific solutions that we apply to help them design, develop and manufacture amazing products.

 WHY YOU’RE STUCK #1